What does the journal publish?

 An editor is appointed to the board to co-ordinate production of the journal and the activities of the editorial board.
 The current editor is Sebastian Gurciullo.
 All board members are appointed to the board by the PROV Director and Keeper of Public Records for a period of two years.

-- Dr David ‘Fred’ Cahir, Senior Lecturer, University of Ballarat
+- Dr David ‘Fred’ Cahir, Senior Lecturer, Federation University Australia, Ballarat

 - Dr Shannon Faulkhead, Centre for Australian Indigenous Studies, Monash University